 What’s strawberry dust?
 A dessert miracle, that’s what!
 Strawberry dust is the secret to real strawberry frosting.
 You’ll grind up freeze-dried strawberries, the same strawberries we use in strawberry & cream cookies.
 Freeze-dried strawberries are REAL strawberries, so you get real flavor without comprising the recipes’ texture.
-I discovered this trick several years ago and it graces my strawberry cake and strawberry cupcakes.
+I discovered this trick several years ago and it graces my strawberry cake and white chocolate strawberry cupcakes.
 And the frosting is naturally pink!

 - Pistachio Cupcakes with Strawberry Frosting (–> love these!)

 - Chocolate Covered Strawberry Cupcakes

 Strawberry, Nutella, and vanilla all in one!
 These Valentine’s Day inspired cupcakes begin with my basic vanilla cupcakes recipe.
 The two frosting flavors are made from 1 basic vanilla buttercream.
 These cupcakes are fun, festive, and definitely Cupid approved!!

 - 1 and 3/4 cups (207g) cake flour* (spooned & leveled)